 Marvin X is an Oakland (CA) based African-American poet/playwright/activist, one of the

-the Black Arts Movement.
+founders of the Black Arts Movement.
 According to Dr. Mohja Kahf, he

 is the father of Muslim American Literature.
 Bob Holman calls him “The